The following are all subsections of the corporate Recruitment Selection and Induction section (Lincolnshire County Council website):

 “Good supervision leads the worker to be confident, secure and to engage in problem solving”.
 (Wonnacott, J. (2012) Mastering Social Work Supervision.
 London: Jessica Kingsley)

 Supervision has a vital role to play in supporting staff in a challenging social care environment.
-Supervision should recognise the strengths and development needs of the worker and provide the appropriate support to enable them to achieve continuous professional development.
+Supervision should be a protected time to consider the practitioner’s wellbeing, to recognise strengths and development needs, and provide appropriate support to enable them to achieve continuous professional development.

 It is Adult Care’s policy to provide high quality supervision which supports and motivates staff and encourages reflective practice, which in turn provides high quality services and positive outcomes for our customers.
 Supervision ensures that staff practice and conduct meets the requirements of national legislation, registering bodies and Lincolnshire County Council standards.